Patient BillingInsurance, payments and other financial responsibility details.

 Workers Comp/Auto Insurance/Legal Claims

 If you are seeing a physician due to an automobile accident or other injury related to a legal claim or an injury sustained on the job (worker’s comp) against a third party, you must bring all related documents with you including your claim number and case management claim.
 We will not file a claim without this information, and you will then be considered a self-pay patient.

-INSURED PATIENTS: Copays, deductibles and co-insurance are your responsibility.
+You must provide Proof of Insurance at your visit.
+Copays, deductibles and co-insurance are your responsibility.
 Your appointment may be rescheduled if not paid.
 If we are Out of Network with your insurance, you may be responsible for higher deductibles, copays and coinsurance.
-Please check your Insurance Benefits.

-SELF-PAY OR UNINSURED PATIENTS: A $250 deposit toward your services is required the day of your first appointment at The Surgical Clinic.
+A $250 deposit toward your office services is required the day of your first appointment at The Surgical Clinic.
 Your appointment may be rescheduled if not paid.
-If we are Out of Network with your insurance, you may be considered self-pay and asked to pay the $250 deposit.
+If we are Out of Network with your insurance, you may be considered self-pay.

-ASSISTANCE: Ask our Financial Counselor for payment options.
+Ask our Surgical Clinic Billing and Financial Counselor for payment options.